-The Alliance complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, sex.
-The Alliance does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+The Alliance complies with applicable State and Federal civil rights laws and does not discriminate based on race, color, religion, ancestry, national origin, ethnic group, age, mental or physically disability, sex, gender, gender identity, or sexual orientation, medical condition, genetic condition, or marital status.
 The Alliance QI program is committed to serving the healthcare needs of our culturally and linguistically diverse membership.
+The Alliance staff and provider network reflect the county's cultural and linguistic diversity.